 The other important natural reserves of Europe are located mainly in the Western Ukraine, Slovakia, Poland, Bosnia and Herzegovina, Montenegro, Bulgaria, Croatia and Slovenia.

-According to a 2005 forest inventory (Biris and Lakes, 2005), around 218,000 hectares of virgin forest remained in Romania.
+According to a 2005 forest inventory (Pin Matra project; Biris and Veen, 2005), around 218,000 hectares of virgin forest remained in Romania.
 There are indications, however, that the government’s forestry administration did not report all the actual virgin forest stands, so this figure is likely to be an underestimate.

 Forest destruction in protected areas